WilliamSchweitzer/personal-website/README.md

 # personal-website
-Personal website for projects and testing using React.
+Personal website for projects and testing using React and Netlify.